fkhasib/github-repositories-search/README.md

 ## Chrome Extension for searching github Repos

-Google Chrome Extension to Search Repositories by name
+Google Chrome Extension to Search Repositories by name, topic or owner username

 ### `yarn start`